 - 11.1.1.
 The abundance and distribution of the UK's species has declined rapidly since the 1970's.
 There is now an urgent need to reverse the net loss of biodiversity, as this trend is not just a significant problem for wildlife.
-It has serious implications for the physical environment (air, soil, water) the ability of the natural environment to provide natural resources (such as food and construction materials), our ability to respond to the climate emergency and for our physical and mental health and well-being. - 11.1.2.
+It has serious implications for the physical environment (air, soil, water) the ability of the natural environment to provide natural resources (such as food and construction materials), our ability to respond to the climate emergency and for our physical and mental health and well-being.
+Indeed, Lincolnshire Environmental Records Centre data highlights that over 900 species of wildlife previously recorded in Lincolnshire have not been recorded since 1960.
+This potentially indicates significant losses. - 11.1.2.
+The Environment Act received royal assent on 9 November 2021 and includes a new target to reverse the decline of species abundance in England by 2030. - 11.1.3.
 The Central Lincolnshire authorities have a duty to protect and enhance biodiversity.
-They will work collaboratively and across administrative boundaries with other Local Planning Authorities, public bodies and local stakeholders, in order to support the delivery of strategic ambitions and priorities for nature, such as those set out in the Local Nature Recovery Strategy. - 11.1.3.
+They will work collaboratively and across administrative boundaries with other Local Planning Authorities, public bodies and local stakeholders, in order to support the delivery of strategic ambitions and priorities for nature, such as those set out in the Local Nature Recovery Strategy. - 11.1.4.
 Central Lincolnshire has many areas which are noted for their natural beauty and biodiversity value.
 These areas also support a wide variety of species and habitats, and form an important part of the network of biodiversity sites within the wider environment.
 Wildlife sites and habitats that are, as at 2020, recognised as being of national, regional and local importance within or partly within Central Lincolnshire include: Bardney Limewoods National Nature Reserve (NNR), over 20 Sites of Special Scientific Interest (SSSI), 383 Local Wildlife Sites (LWS), 17 Local Geological Sites (LGS), and 7 Local Nature Reserves (LNR).
 These sites support important natural assets, such as ancient woodland, heathland, acid grassland and wetland.